FlatPackBootcamp/se-starter-code/README.md

 Feel free to submit a PR with notes on what (if anything) needs changing in the video content.
 Every change will be on a case by case basis.

+### Important

-If breaking version changes have come about that require a code change.
-Make a PR then immediately notify the head of instruction and an urgent change will be queued.
-SLA for this is 24 hours so be quick.
+If breaking version changes have come about that require a code + video change.
+Make a PR then immediately notify the head of instruction and an urgent change will be created.
+We have a 24 hour SLA for this so be quick.